The Level 6 Advanced Diploma

 The programme is best suited for professionals who:

 Advanced Diploma students must be members of IoIC.
-If you are joining the IoIC as a member in order to enrol on the Advanced Diploma, you will be eligible for the student rate of membership at a cost of £30.00 + VAT
+If you are joining the IoIC as a member in order to enrol on the Advanced Diploma, you will be eligible for the student rate of membership at a cost of £35 + VAT.

 The Advanced Diploma is delivered and assessed in English.
 Applicants for whom English is not their first language may be required to demonstrate their English language proficiency via a certificate from an undergraduate degree taught in English, an IELTS score of 6.5 or above, or a similar equivalent alternative.

-The application process consists of an application form and eligibility assessment, followed by an interview with the Diploma Facilitator.
+The application process consists of an application form followed by an interview with the Diploma Facilitator and IoIC Professional Development Manager.

 As part of the interview process, candidates will be required to prepare a short presentation.